Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Workplaces can help by having an infection control plan which includes details such as:

-Coronaviruses are zoonotic, meaning they usually begin in animals.
+Coronaviruses are zoonotic, meaning they usually have an animal origin.
 For example, investigations found that SARS-CoV was transmitted from civet cats to humans, and MERS-CoV was transmitted from dromedary camels to humans.

 In some cases, the coronavirus can evolve further and spread from person-to-person.
-The route of transmission is not always known, but the viruses are generally thought to spread by respiratory droplets when people are in close contact.
+The route of transmission is not always known, but these viruses are generally thought to spread by airborne respiratory droplets and aerosols between people who are in close contact.

 SARS-CoV-2 spreads by: